StuartDevil/Comfyui-NukeX/README.md

 1. Install Latest Python from Python.org

-         Note:-Uninstall all the previous Python files and directories. [during the installation check all boxes] othe wise it won't work.
+         Note:-Uninstall all the previous Python files and directories. [during the installation check all boxes] othe wise it won't work..

 2. Head over to { https://git-scm.com/ } and download git for Windows and Install it..